Spring Cleaning

 Canton Automated Recycling – Check out the full list of items accepted in Canton’s Automated Curbside Recycling program.

-Canton Clean Up Schedule – The Canton Clean Up initiative focuses on other items that are not accepted in the automated recycling program.
-All items listed as acceptable can be dropped off at the GFL facility located at 42100 Van Born Road on the listed dates.
+Canton Clean Up Schedule – The Canton Clean Up initiative focuses on items not accepted in the automated recycling program.
+All items listed as acceptable can be dropped off at the Priority Waste yard located at 39000 Van Born Road on the listed dates.

 Canton Household Hazardous Waste Round-Up – Canton residents can properly dispose of waste that is considered toxic, flammable or corrosive.